medavidallsop/pb4wp/README.md

 - ✅ Translation ready and generates .pot, .mo, .json
 - ✅ PHP code examples
 - ✅ Scripts for development tasks
-- ✅ Produces a production ready zip
+- ✅ Builds a production ready zip

 *\*Checks and/or fixes issues with PHP, JS, CSS, etc, excluding PHPCS `Squiz.Commenting.FileComment.Missing` rule - but this can be removed from `phpcs.xml` if needed.*